S3nS3IW00/JCommands/README.md

             break;
         case BAD_CATEGORY:
         case BAD_CHANNEL:
-            errorMessage = "I'm not sure about that this is the best place to use command. :face_with_raised_eyebrow:";
+            errorMessage = "I'm not sure about that this is the best place to use this command. :face_with_raised_eyebrow:";
             break;
     }
     if (msg.isPrivateMessage()) {